terrarium-earth/project-odyssey/docs/cadmus/admin-claims/flags.md

   - Accepts `true` or`false`.
 Default is `true`.

 - `use`
-  - Determines if usage of items is allowed.
+  - Determines if item usage is allowed.
   - Accepts `true` or `false`.
 Default is `true`.

 - `use-chests`
-  - Determines if usage of chests is allowed.
+  - Determines if chests can be opened.
   - Accepts `true` or `false`.
 Default is `true`.

 - `use-doors`
-  - Determines if usage of doors is allowed.
+  - Determines if doors can be opened.
   - Accepts `true` or `false`.
 Default is `true`.

 - `use-redstone`
-  - Determines if usage of redstone is allowed.
+  - Determines if redstone activation is allowed.
   - Accepts `true` or `false`.
 Default is `true`.

 - `use-vehicles`
-  - Determines if usage of vehicles is allowed.
+  - Determines if vehicles can be mounted on.
   - Accepts `true` or `false`.
 Default is `true`.

 - `feed-rate`
-  - Determines the rate of feeding.
+  - Feeds the player a certain amount every second.
   - Accepts any decimal point number.
 Default is `0.0`.

 - `heal-rate`
-  - Determines the rate of healing.
+  - heals a specified amount every second.
   - Accepts any decimal point number.
 Default is `0.0`.

 - `display-name`
   - Determines the display name of the claim.
+All new admin claims will have this flag set to the claim's ID by default.
   - Accepts any [text component](https://minecraft.tools/en/json_text.php).
-Default is `empty`.
+Default is the claim's ID.

 - `entry-deny-message`
   - Determines the message displayed when entry is denied.